Amanda at Daffodil Hill

 There are many places to see spring flowers around Cleveland, but Daffodil Hill at Lake View Cemetery is one of the best places to go to see yellow daffodils beginning to bloom.

-The daffodils on Daffodil Hill typically bloom between late March and mid-April.
+The daffodils on Daffodil Hill typically bloom between late March and mid-April, depending on weather.

 What are you most excited to do in Cleveland in March?